adiman1/weather-api-project/readme.md

 - Use `visualize.py` for charts and plots
 - Add logic for storage of logs and retries
-- Support multiple cities or batch mode
+- Support multiple cities or batch mode.
+Project was made to store only single location data
 - Include more tests